UST-QuAntiL/quantil-docs/docs/user-guide/execution-environments/software-platform.md

 ![alt text](./../images/software_platform/Reference_Cloud_Service_-_Step_2.PNG "Filter existing Cloud Services using table controls")

-To reference a cloud service simply click on the ``Link button`` in the ``Action-Column`` of the cloud service.
+To reference a cloud service simply click on the ``Link Button`` in the ``Actions Column`` of the cloud service.

 ![alt text](./../images/software_platform/Reference_Cloud_Service_-_Step_3.1.PNG "Reference single cloud service")

-Alternatively, use the check-boxes to select multiple cloud services and then click on the ``Master Link button`` to link all selected cloud services.
+Alternatively, use the check-boxes to select multiple cloud services and then click on the ``Master Link Button`` to link all selected cloud services.

 !!! note
-    ``Master Link button`` will only appear if at least one cloud service has been selected.
+    The ``Master Link Button`` will only appear if at least one cloud service is selected.

 ![alt text](./../images/software_platform/Reference_Cloud_Service_-_Step_3.2.PNG "Reference multiple cloud services")